rjsf-team/react-jsonschema-form/packages/docs/docs/usage/validation.md

 import ajvRuntimeUri from 'ajv/dist/runtime/uri';
 import * as ajvFormats from 'ajv-formats/dist/formats';

-const validatorsBundleReplacements: Record<string, [string, unknown]> = {
+// dependencies to replace in generated code, to be provided by at runtime const validatorsBundleReplacements: Record<string, [string, unknown]> = {
-  'require("ajv/dist/runtime/equal").default': ['ajvRuntimeEqual', ajvRuntimeEqual],
-  'require("ajv/dist/runtime/parseJson").parseJson': ['ajvRuntimeparseJson', ajvRuntimeparseJson],
-  'require("ajv/dist/runtime/parseJson").parseJsonNumber': [
+    // '<code to be replaced>': ['<variable name to use as replacement>', <runtime dependency>], 'require("ajv/dist/runtime/equal").default': ['ajvRuntimeEqual', ajvRuntimeEqual], 'require("ajv/dist/runtime/parseJson").parseJson': ['ajvRuntimeparseJson', ajvRuntimeparseJson], 'require("ajv/dist/runtime/parseJson").parseJsonNumber': [